open-telemetry/opentelemetry.io/content/en/docs/languages/js/propagation.md

 {{% /alert %}}

-To enable OpenTelemetry and to see the context propagation in action, create an additional file called `instrumentation.js` with the following content:
+To enable OpenTelemetry and see the context propagation in action, create an additional file called `instrumentation.js` with the following content:

 ```javascript